Terrelle Pryor: Personal life

 On February 7, 2015, Pryor witnessed a shooting in the Macy's department store at Monroeville Mall in Monroeville, Pennsylvania.

 Pryor was stabbed in the neck and chest early on November 29, 2019, during an incident with Shalaya Briston at the Heinz Loft Apartments in Pittsburgh.
 The two "mutual combatants in the incident" were each subsequently charged with assault, according to the Allegheny County District Attorney's Office, after Pryor arrived at UPMC Mercy in critical condition from stab wounds.

 On October 6, 2021, Pryor was arrested after allegedly slapping his ex-girlfriend and throwing pumpkins at her car.

+On May 31, 2025, Pryor was involved in a serious car crash.
+He is alleged to have run a red light and struck a car while driving an uninsured Cybertruck.
+The impact of the crash caused the other vehicle, a Nissan Rogue occupied by three women, to flip.
+The vehicle was pinned against a light pole and the three occupants suffered severe injuries, including broken bones and a spinal herniation.
+On October 22, 2025, the three passengers in the car he is alleged to have hit filed two lawsuits against him for negligence.

+On May 24, 2026, Pryor was arrested in Monroeville, Pennsylvania on a misdemeanor charge of possession of a controlled substance.